Chatsworth House reflects a new chapter.

 Once we received the drawings we realised this was a massive undertaking and involved us producing 233 hand silvered mirror panels.
 Our brief was to produce mirrors which suited the old grandeur of the house.
 We worked on the composition of the silver and how it deposited itself to the glass.
 This technique yielded a subtle golden brown to the silver of the mirror.
 It's taken lots of long days, late nights and very early mornings but finally the design has been realised and the exhibition is now open to the public.

 This has been such a beautiful project to work on.
-To see it come to fruition from drawings to the final installation and knowing we've been a part of a new chapter in the life of a great British house such as Chatsworth is an experience both Rob & I will never forget.
+To see it come to fruition from drawings to the final installation and knowing we've been a part of a new chapter in the life of a great British house such as Chatsworth is an experience we will never forget.

 Jacob van der Beugel 'Everyman'

 16 March 2014 onwards